-- Due: November 9, at 5:00PM. - Max of 8 pages (double-spaced) with a title page (not included in the page count). - Please upload to Dropbox (on Courselink) as a Word document only (no PDFs). - Worth 20% of final grade with a grade computed out of 20 based on: - Symptom presentation and diagnostic workup (8 Points): - Clear symptom and diagnostic formulation that outlines the major presenting symptoms you observe as well as those relevant to any potential comorbid diagnoses that you would want to rule in/out (and an indication of why these may be relevant based on the case information).
+- Due: November 13, at 11:59PM. - Max of 8 pages (double-spaced) with a title page (not included in the page count). - Please upload to Dropbox (on Courselink) as a Word document only (no PDFs). - Worth 25% of final grade with a grade computed out of 25 based on: - Symptom presentation and diagnostic workup (9 Points): - Clear symptom and diagnostic formulation that outlines the major presenting symptoms you observe as well as those relevant to any potential comorbid diagnoses that you would want to rule in/out (and an indication of why these may be relevant based on the case information).
 Attention should also be paid to other difficulties in the case.
-Sensitivity to framing is important when discussing the case.

-- Etiology (4 Points): - Clear, coherent coverage of background information presented in the case that might have contributed to or which impact the client's symptoms/difficulties. - Provisional treatment plan (4 Points): - Overall quality of initial (evidence-informed) treatment suggestions for the PRIMARY diagnoses only (i.e., top 2-3) with a brief rationale for its utility - Overall quality of your submission (4 Points): - Clarity, organization, sensitivity in style, written quality
+Sensitivity to framing is important when discussing the case. - o Etiology (4 Points): - Clear, coherent coverage of background information presented in the case that might have contributed to or which impact the client's symptoms/difficulties. - Provisional treatment plan (4 Points): - Overall quality of initial (evidence-informed) treatment suggestions for the PRIMARY diagnoses only (i.e., top 2-3) with a brief rationale for its utility.
+You must also cite any relevant literature to support your suggestions. - Examination of case through a sociocultural and diversity lens (4 Points): - Thoughtful discussion of diversity in relation to the case (key considerations/issues and why they are relevant) - Overall quality of your submission (4 Points): - Clarity, organization, sensitivity in style, written quality.

-Assignment: Treatment Presentation Competencies: 1,2,3,4
+Assignment: Treatment Presentation Learning Outcomes: 2, 4, 6, 8

-Presentations begin during our 3rd week of class (September 26).
+For this group assignment you will work with the same classmate you did for the Discussion Facilitation.
+Treatment Presentations begin during our 3rd week of class (September 26).
 If you are facilitating discussion during that week, you will not be expected to also present.
-On our first day (before you leave class), please submit a rank-ordered list of weeks in which you wish to present.
+On our first day of class, please submit a rank-ordered list of weeks in which your group wishes to present.
 There is only one presentation per week, so you may not get your first choice.
-Bear in mind that you becoming a clinical psychologist means having knowledge and expertise beyond a single area; you may focus your paper on topics of highest interest to you.
+As noted earlier, becoming a clinical psychologist means having knowledge and expertise beyond a single area; you may focus your paper on topics of highest interest to you.